lishangqiu/Orbitaly/README.md

   rotator travel (e.g. −90°…450°) so the antenna never does a 360° slew mid-pass
 - **Doppler**: corrected uplink/downlink frequencies per transponder, live
+- **2 m band doppler panel**: set any working uplink/downlink pair in 144–148 MHz and get live TX/RX corrected frequencies, shift, and drift rate (Hz/s) for the tracked satellite — the numbers you dial into the rig
 - **Direct stepper integration**: trapezoidal ramps, endstop homing, gear ratios, microstepping, backlash compensation — driven straight from Raspberry Pi GPIO (A4988 / DRV8825 / TMC step-dir drivers)